Valks-Games/Survivor/README.md

 # Survivor
 ## Setup
-1. Fork this repository
+1. Fork this repository and clone it
-2. Clone the fork you made
-3. Install `Unity 2019.3.0b9`
+2. Install Unity `2019.3.0b9`
-4. Add the Unity project to the Unity Hub
+3. Add the Unity project to Unity Hub
-5. Done
+4. Launch the project

 ## Releases
 See the [current releases](https://github.com/valkyrienyanko/Survivor/releases).